12 Crypto Leverage Trading Strategies to Control Exposure

 So, how do you do it?

-It is very simple, you first need to establish the general trend of the market which should be positive when you check the 1-hour and 4-hour charts.
+You first need to establish the general trend of the market which should be positive when you check the 1-hour and 4-hour charts.

 Then, when the market pulls back on big volume, you want to see that the BTC short ratio increases to a high level.